 Life changes in an instant for young Mia Hall after a car accident puts her in a coma.
 During an out-of-body experience, she must decide whether to wake up and live a life far different than she had imagined.
 The choice is hers if she can go on.

 Rosie and Alex have been best friends since they were 5, so they couldn't possibly be right for one another...or could they?
 When it comes to love, life and making the right choices, these two are their own worst enemies.

-In Beaufort, North Carolina, a prank on a student goes terribly wrong and puts the student in the hospital.
-Landon Carter, a popular student with no defined plans for the future, is held responsible and forced to participate in after-school community service activities as punishment, which include starring as the lead in the school play.
-Also participating in these activities is Jamie Sullivan, the reverend's daughter who has great ambitions and nothing in common with Landon.
+In North Carolina especially in Beaufort a prank on a guy goes wrong and puts the student in the clinic.
+Carter, a famous student with no plans for the future, is held responsible and forced to join in after-school community service activities as consequence, which include starring as the lead in the play.
+And participating in these activities is Jamie Sullivan, the reverend's daughter who has great ambitions and nothing in common with Landon.
 When Landon decides he wants to take his activities seriously, he asks Jamie for help and begins to spend most of his time with her.
-But he starts to develop strong feelings for her, something he did not expect to do.
-The two start a relationship, much to the chagrin of Landon's old popular friends and Jamie's strict reverend father.
+But he starts to like her, that he did not expect to do.
+They relationship, much to the chagrin of Landon's old popular friends and Jamie's strict reverend father.
 But when a heart-breaking secret becomes known that puts their relationship to the test, it is then that Landon and Jamie realize the true meaning of love and fate.
 Written by

 172 of 238 people found this review helpful.

 Was this review helpful to you?